parkwilliamy/HELIX/README.md

 - These tests are only meant to give a reasonable estimate of the R500's performance

 ### Loop Tests
-- loop1.c tests a basic for loop to provide a baseline for performance
+- loop1.c tests a basic for loop to provide a baseline for predictor performance
 - loop2.c tests an alternating loop (i.e., branch not taken, branch taken) to test the predictor's ability to recognize a simple pattern
 - loop3.c tests a condition based on divisibility by 2,3, or 5 for a large range of numbers; this test provides a more difficult pattern for the predictor
 - loop4.c tests a "3 out of 4 taken" pattern; similar to loop3.c, this test provides a moderately difficult pattern to stress test the predictor
-- loop5.c tests correlation between 2 branches, provides a different type of pattern from the previous ones to see how to predictor adapts to it
+- loop5.c tests correlation between 2 branches, providing a different type of pattern from the previous ones to see how the predictor adapts to it

 | Test     | loop1.c | loop2.c | loop3.c | loop4.c | loop5.c |
 |:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|